 Meatloaf has always been one of the staples in any American dining table.
 Restaurants and diners all over the US “key cities” have it on the menu.
 It is, no doubt, an all-time favorite.

-There is no one story how people from the olden days discovered the basic meatloaf recipe.
-But according to thespruce.com, it goes back to the idea of the original Italian meatballs.
+There is no one story about how people from the olden days discovered the basic meatloaf recipe.
+It goes back to the idea of the original Italian meatballs.

 They say some Italians have traveled and brought their meatball recipes to the northeast.
 And since they think rolling the balls took a very long time, they had to improvise.